xioyito/NewBee/README.md

 go to <http://localhost:1313/> in your browser.
 From now your browser will refresh automatically when the files in your site changes , so you don’t need to refresh your browser every time.

 ## Customize NewBee
-if you want to override some of the styles, just create a file `static/css/_custom.css` and add your own styles into this file, it will work.
+if you want to override some of the styles, just create a file `static/css/_custom.css` and add your own styles into this file.

 ## Update NewBee
 ``` bash